cloud9team/iOS-device-to-Discord/README.md

 sudo chmod -R 777 /var/db/lockdown/

+2.a if you want to add the ability to quickly download files with Mega.NZ use https://megatools.megous.com/

+brew megatools

+2.b I got issues with screenshots of the Mac.
+I would end up with screenshots from before my screen went to sleep. i use https://github.com/kimhunter/SleepDisplay for that.

+Download it and edit the path to it.

 3. Create a discord bot at https://discordapp.com/developers/applications/

 Get bot token.
 Invite bot to discord server